Sejal0987/viRoom/README.md

     ```

 ### widgets
     Contains the common widgets that are shared across multiple screens.
-For example, Button, TextField etc.
+For example, Button, TextField etc:
     ```
     widgets/
     |- color.dart